network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 everyday experience will create the necessary awareness, and result in a demand for products that solve the problem.

-This document specifies the "RPM Test" for measuring responsiveness.
+This document specifies the "Responsiveness Test" for measuring responsiveness.
 It uses common protocols and mechanisms to measure user experience specifically when the network is under working conditions.
 The measurement is expressed as "Round-trips Per Minute" (RPM)